mariobot/MicrosoftLearn/README.md

 This folder hold a practical lab to understand all render modes (SSR, Server, Wasm, Auto) in .Net 8 with Blazor.
 * Original video on https://www.youtube.com/watch?v=w8imy7LT9zY&t=468s

-## Project in Blazor in .NET 8 to test FluentUI Components provides from Microsoft [**_fluent-ui-blazor_**](fluent-ui-blazor)

-This folder hold a practical lab to use FluentUi Components, Using the major component test existing.

 ## CRUD with Blazor SSR (Static Server-Side Rendering) in .NET 8 [**_blazor-crud-ssr_**](blazor-crud-ssr)

 This folder hold a practical lab to understand the Static Server-Side Rendering with Blazor .Net 8 with a basic crud actions.